This Octopus Card is What Every Hong Kong Traveler Needs

 The card’s design makes it the perfect Hong Kong souvenir!

-If you’re unfamiliar with using Klook, which is the leading booking platform for in-destination tours and travel essentials, here are the steps for buying an Octopus Card online:
+If you’re unfamiliar with using Klook, here are the steps for buying an Octopus Card online:

 Sign up for an account here.